felixlopz/hubrise-test-task/content/apps/aquila/en/configuration.md

 Products and their POS codes can be set up from in the Aquila backend using the main menu on the left, by navigating to **Catalog**, then selecting **Products**.
 Once a product is created, the POS Code cannot be changed.
 If a change of POS Code is required, a new product with the new POS Code must be created and the old one deleted.

-Your Aquila menu can either be created directly in Aquila, or imported from the EPOS as described in [Getting Started](/apps/aquila/getting-started/).
+Your Aquila menu can either be created directly in Aquila, or imported from the EPOS as described in [Catalog Import](/apps/aquila/configuration/#catalog-import).
 To properly process orders from Aquila to your EPOS, product codes are required for all products.

-In some cases, the EPOS will also require codes to understand some of the Aquila functionalities.
-Always refer to your EPOS documentation on the HubRise website for details.

-- **Payment Methods**: How customers can pay for their orders.
-- **Service Types**: These define how orders are handled such as Delivery, Collection and Eat-In.
-- **Delivery charge**: Delivery charges might apply.

 ----------